279789/C-From-printf-to-fprintf/README.md

 ## 3) Questions

 1. What is the difference between `printf` and `fprintf`, and why might you use one over the other?
+Printf is used to give a string to the terminal output, fprintf is used to give a string to a file. fprintf is a more universal version of printf, you are also able to print a string to the terminal.

-2. What are file descriptors `0`, `1`, and `2` in POSIX systems, and what streams do they correspond to?
+2. What are file descriptors `0`, `1`, and `2` in POSIX systems, and what streams do they correspond to? file descriptor 0 stands for standard input stdin, it's often used for the keyboard buffer.
+1 stands for stdout and it stands for the standard out put wich ist the output terminal buffer.
+2 Stands for stderr wich is used to giveout errors, however the error output gest also in most cases displayed on the terminal.

 3. How does the `write` system call work at the register level, and what values must be placed in which registers before calling `syscall`?
+First step of the write syscall is that the kernal invoke for write gets defined (rax, 1).
+You can understand this as the function of the syscall that gets executet. next information is the file descriptor, for example rdi,r12.
+This file descriptor tells where the call should be done.
+In our case r12 tells the kernal where to write.
+The next important parameter is the Adress from where the kernal shauld write.
+The Pointer is a adress that points directly on the first character of our message. (lea rsi, [rel message]) lea stands for load effective adress..
+The last step thats needed before we could execute our syscall is the information how long the kernal shauld write to our target, This is done with rdx, msg_len.
+This variable contains the value of bits of our message.
+After these steps our syscall is ready to be executed.

 4. What do the flags `O_WRONLY`, `O_CREAT`, and `O_TRUNC` mean, and how are they combined when opening a file?
+The o_WRONLY flag is used for the open syscall, this argument defines the rights that are used when opening the file, in this case write only.
+0_Creast is used to create the file of the fd if it isn't created.
+0_Trunc does delet the hole data of the file if there is any data when opening.

 5. How does `fprintf` internally relate to system calls like `write` — what layers exist between user code and the kernel?